 Videos addressing common questions about clinical trials are available from the American Society of Clinical Oncology (http://www.cancer.net/pre-act).

 FOLLOW-UP AFTER TREATMENT

-After completing treatment for colorectal cancer, it is important to follow up with your healthcare team.
+After completing treatment for colorectal cancer, it is important to follow up with your health care team.
 You will need appointments on a regular basis for a few years to monitor for signs that the cancer has recurred.
 (See "Surveillance after colorectal cancer resection".)

 COLORECTAL CANCER AND YOUR FAMILY

 Having colon or rectal cancer means that your family may be at an increased risk of developing colorectal cancer.
-If you have one parent, brother, sister, or child with colorectal cancer or polyps at a young age (before the age of 60 years), or two relatives diagnosed at any age, you should begin screening for colon cancer earlier, typically at age 40, or 10 years younger than the earliest diagnosis in your family, whichever comes first.
+If you have one parent, brother, sister, or child with colorectal cancer or polyps at a young age (before the age of 60 years), or two relatives diagnosed at any age, you should begin screening for colon cancer earlier, typically at age 40 or 10 years younger than the earliest diagnosis in your family, whichever comes first.
 Colon cancer screening is discussed separately.
-(See "Patient information: Colon and rectal cancer screening (Beyond the Basics)".)
+(See "Patient education: Colon and rectal cancer screening (Beyond the Basics)".)

 Although the idea of genetic testing can be frightening, the results of genetic tests can help determine whether you and your family need further treatment, testing, or closer surveillance.